Make the most of your time in Prague.

 Day 5: Great beer and food

 For those who prefer cafes over pubs, Café Louvre is the perfect place for you.
 It is one of the most attractive cafés in Prague.
-Here, you can try cakes, grilled steaks, schnitzel, poultry, pasta and a decent selection of vegetarian options and salads for a healthy snack.
+Here, you can try cakes, grilled steaks, schnitzel, poultry, pasta, and a decent selection of vegetarian options and salads for a healthy snack.

 Visit the Basta Brewery and restaurant that serves micro-brewed beer and delicious Czech food.
-For tourists that have a sweet tooth, a Trdelnik is a must try.
-It is very similar to cinnamon roll although a Trdelnik slightly varies.
-Trdelnik is made by wrapping dough around a pole, grilling it and then topping it with sugar.
+For tourists that have a sweet tooth, a Trdelnik is a must-try.
+It is very similar to a cinnamon roll although a Trdelnik slightly varies.
+Trdelnik is made by wrapping dough around a pole, grilling it, and then topping it with sugar.
 It is super delicious and can be found anywhere in Prague.
 Another treat to add to your list is the Czech dumplings.
 These dumplings come in two types, potato or wheat-based and they are boiled or steamed rather than the usual method of baking.
 Czech dumplings are soft and delicate and must be sliced up with a thread.
 The dumpling slices can be paired with anything and everything in your meal.
 Prague hosts the famous Prague beer festival that boasts over 70 different types of beer.

-There is a bizarre option for those who don’t want to have beer, you can soak in a tub of Czech beer with its own beer tap.
+There is a bizarre option for those who don’t want to have a beer, you can soak in a tub of Czech beer with its own beer tap.
 Very uncanny!